luque-gh/newman/README.md

 * 5Kg AWG 28 Copper
 * 500g PLA or ABS
 * 22AWG Solid core wire

+Print all STL files in the directory **/model**.
+Put together **Coil.Inner and Coil.Outer** and insert in both holes **Coil.Lock** Wind all AWG 28 Copper in the coil.
+There are holes in the coil for up to two coils.
+It's recommended to fill the whole coil with copper wire.
+The more, the better.

 ### Circuit itens
 * 1 x 555 CI